Watch the video to see how amazing the challenge was.

-Help the Everest in the Alps: the second ascent teams reach their target by donating to their JustGiving.
+You can still help the Everest in the Alps: the second ascent teams by donating to their JustGiving.

 We're delighted to be partnering with A Kid's Brain Tumour Cure in New York.
 For more information or if you're an American citizen and would like to donate, please visit their website.